 It is cheaper than ever to start

-The good news is that it is easier than ever to start a company.
-You don’t need a lot of capital to start defining, building, and even iterating a minimum viable product towards product market fit.
+The good news is that starting a company is easier than ever.
+You don’t need a lot of capital to start defining, building, and even iterating a minimum viable product toward product market fit.